-PBS NewHour | By Vanessa Williamson (PhD '15), for PBS NewsHour's 'Making Sen$e series.
-Vanessa Williamson is a fellow in Governance Studies at the Brookings Institution and the author of Read My Lips: Why Americans Are Proud to Pay Taxes (Princeton University Press, 2017).
+Washington Post | By Vanessa Williamson (PhD '15).
+Vanessa Williamson is a fellow in governance studies at the Brookings Institution and author of Read My Lips: Why Americans Are Proud to Pay Taxes (Princeton University Press, 2017).

 Brookings Institution | By Adam Looney (PhD '04), Senior Fellow in Economic Studies, Brookings Institution.
 He served as Deputy Assistant Secretary for Tax Analysis in the U.S. Treasury from 2013-2017.